 Personal financial advisors provide clients with investment and financial advice.

-Their job description entails employing knowledge of insurance, securities, and investment strategies to guide the financial decisions of clients.
+The personal financial advisor job description entails employing knowledge of insurance, securities, and investment strategies to guide the financial decisions of clients.

 In performing their duties, personal financial advisors evaluate clients’ financial objectives, assets, and liabilities in order to make appropriate recommendations.